$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Methods and theories

 \subsection{Statistical inference}

-As we mentioned in the introduction, it is well-known that the Lasso estimator is biased, and its bias is non-ignorable compared to its variance.
-Therefore, the Lasso estimator \eqref{eq: lasso estimation} cannot be directly used to construct the confidence interval or conduct a hypothesis test.
-In this paper, we modify the desparisified Lasso proposed in \cite{van2014asymptotically} to adapt to the multinomial regression setting and conduct valid statistical inference.
+As we mentioned in the introduction, it is well-known that the Lasso estimator is biased, with its bias being non-negligible compared to its variance and difficult to quantify.
+Therefore, the Lasso estimator \eqref{eq: lasso estimation} cannot be directly used to construct a confidence interval or conduct a hypothesis test.
+In this paper, we modify the desparsified Lasso proposed in \cite{van2014asymptotically} to adapt to the multinomial regression setting, allowing for valid statistical inference.